osb-group/osb-learn/programming/variables_and_types.rst

       }
   }

-storybrew pays attention to the ``Generate`` method inside this program.
+storybrew pays attention to the ``Generate`` :term:`method` inside this program.
 For now, think of the other pieces of code as some housekeeping for storybrew to realize that this is a new script we're dealing with here.
 Think of the place inside ``Generate`` as the first square in a board game: this is where the program first begins, and storybrew will naively execute each and every command we tell it to do.
 We want to think of an idea (such as creating a certain effect), plan stuff out (how to approach this), start developing, fine-tuning, and bam!

 So in that case, let's start with an important concept in programming: variables!